 Relationship or parenting problems?
 You’re in the right place.
 At Cambridge Family Law Practice, we are experts in family dispute resolution, divorce legal advice and pre-marriage planning.
 We help people make arrangements for finances, property, children, and keeping safe when relationships change.

-CFLP is proud to be top-ranked in Cambridge for family law by both leading legal review directories, the Chambers & Partners Directory, which praises the firm’s ‘bright and talented family lawyers’ (2018) and The Legal 500, which calls us ‘extremely knowledgeable, thorough and great to work with’ (2018); ‘first-rate‘ (2017) and ‘an excellent boutique practice… the best at what it does” (2016).
+CFLP is proud to be top-ranked in Cambridge for family law by both leading legal review directories, the Chambers & Partners Directory, which praises the firm’s ‘highly impressive team of lawyers‘ (2021) and The Legal 500, which calls us ‘a really excellent practice providing a service that is as good if not better than many leading central London firms.
+Cambridge prices with Central London Magic Circle excellent‘ (2021).

 We resolve disputes with imagination, empathy and discretion.
 We can give you excellent legal advice, negotiate and advocate in court on your behalf, use collaborative practice, arbitrate or mediate in your case.
 We offer an intelligent, sensitive and pragmatic approach, providing a highly specialised service tailored to meet your and your family’s individual needs.

-Our expert lawyers are Gail Marchant-Daisley, Sue Varty, Adam Moghadas, Simon Bethel, Tricia Ashton and Jeremy Ford.
+Our expert lawyers are Gail Marchant-Daisley, Adam Moghadas, Kathryn Evans, Simon Bethel, Tricia Ashton and Jeremy Ford.
 One of us will deal with all aspects of your case so you are assured of partner-level attention at all times: for each of us, the service we give is a matter of personal pride.

 Call us: 01223 443333